Howard-nolan/Codeplus-Data-Visualization-Specific/README.md

 ### Maps of All US Households Colored by Distance to Nearest Tank with Natural Hazard Sliders
 These visualizations display a map of the US with all households containing elderly and children as well as all of the tanks in the US.
 On the side, there is a natural hazard risk range slider for a specific risk.
 We thus have made these visualizations for each of the 6 natural hazard risks: hurricanes, earthquakes, tornados, strong wind, coastal flooding, and riverine flooding.
 These range sliders allow users to look at households with a specific risk index to a certain natural hazard.
 We also have included the distance range slider so that users can also look at households a specific distance range away from a tank.
 This is helpful because tanks and households close to each other will oftentimes be associated with the same risk index.

-To make these 6 separate visualizations, we first read in the pre-processed file that contained household and tank coordinates, as well as risk indexes for each of the 6 risks.
-Then, since we wanted to plot each of the risks separately, we made separate dataframes with the household and tank coordinates along with one of each of the risk columns.
-To make each of the individual visualizations, we would read in one of the dataframes, convert them to cuxfilter data frames, specify the multi select and range slider parameters, before plotting them onto a dashboard.

 ### Address Lookup Web App
 This is a web app that allows users to type in an address anywhere in the US, and the web app will output how far away (in miles) the nearest petrochemical tank is from the input location.
 The natural disaster risk index of the nearest location will also be displayed on the screen along with a detailed zoomed in map of the input location and the ten closest tanks.
-We are using the Folium library to visualize the zoomed in map, current location markers, and ten nearest tanks markers.
-Once the input address is inputted into the search bar, we are using the Open Map Street and Google Maps geocoding api to convert the address to latitude and longitude coordinates.
-This web app is hosted on a virtual machine run by Oracle.

 ## User Instructions
 ### Step 1: Setup environment for project in the Duke Compute Cluster